TabbyML/tabby/ee/tabby-ui/README.md

 Regarding the Tabby binary in production distribution, we do not start the tabby-ui server and Caddy server.
 Instead, tabby-ui is solely built and outputs static assets.
 Routing is configured within Tabby to distribute the static assets produced by tabby-ui.

-The setup has been wrapped in to a tmuxinator config, before running it, make sure you have `tmux` and `tmuxinator` installed (can be installed through homebrew in mac)

 #### 1. Start the development frontend server

 ```